EGR314-S-2026-304/EGR314-S-2026-304.github.io/docs/02-Concept-Design/Design.md

 ## Generating Ideas

-Below are 100 listed ideas
+Below are 100 listed ideas, each with a unique feature, and details about it would be used.

 |                   requirement / need |             feature              | detail                                                                      |
 | -----------------------------------: | :------------------------------: | --------------------------------------------------------------------------- |